vmware-tanzu/application-accelerator-samples/java-rest-service/DATABASE.md

 1. Service Operator Tasks

-    > Note: This sample uses `postgres-1` as the instance name.
-If that is not available to use, then the any reference to this name must be updated to something that is available for use.

    - If the `ClusterRole` for service binding with postgres resources has not been defined, then as a service operator, you can run the following command.

       ```bash